Pepper-Wood/prairiewatch.dog/DEVLOG.md

 # Day 3 - June 12th, 2020
 #### Time: X hours, ~X pomodoros
 - Fixed angular build command to work with the custom domain.
 Followed: https://medium.com/@ole.ersoy/deploying-your-angular-application-to-github-pages-3781727779e1 and updated the README in the website folder
+- Fixed another issue with the GH angular pages.
+The solution was to duplicate index.html and rename as 404.html.
+This will have to be added as part of the manual build process.